Stele of Amennakhte

 Limestone

-half-moon shape in his hand.
+(khepesh) of typical half-moon shape in his right hand.
+He

 Stelophorus statue with a stele